 - if married, to file a joint federal income tax return for the taxable year in which Medical Program eligibility is requested;

 - to claim a personal exemption deduction on the taxpayer’s federal income tax return for one or more applicants.
-This may or may not include the individual or the individual’s spouse.
+This may or may not include the person or the person’s spouse.

 Temporary Assistance for Needy Families (TANF) – Basic — Cash assistance for families that include a dependent child and no more than one eligible adult.
 The Eligibility Determination Group (EDG) name must be within the required degree of relationship to the dependent child.

 Temporary Assistance for Needy Families – Non-Cash (TANF-NC) — Consists of services for family planning; adult education; the prevention and treatment of substance abuse; employment services; domestic violence; and Women, Infants, and Children (WIC) nutrition.